ToadBoyChen/TOADTrade2/readme.md

+## This project is WIP hence not fully developed.

 # TOAD Trade 2.0
 Welcome to my new portfolio generation and management program.
 This aims to be far more comprehensive than TOAD Trade 1.0 incorporating a deeper, higher level analysis of markets and making bets on it.